Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Experimental results

 \subsection{Effects of initializing missing values}

-Table~\ref{tab:misssing-value-init-1} shows the effect of four missing value initialization approaches on five data sets.
-The average across six imputation methods (BRITS, CATSI, CATSI-LSTM, LSTM, CATSI-MLP, NAOMI) shows that median initialization achieves the best average rank (2.1) for one (DACMI) out of five data sets with an average NRMSD score of 0.288.
-The NAOMI method deteriorates the imputation accuracy by a big margin.
-Excluding NAOMI, piece-wise initialization ranks as the best initialization method for the DACMI data set with an average NRMSD score of 0.241 and an average rank of 1.2.
-The exclusion of the NAOMI method turns median initialization into the worst approach, with an average NRMSD score of 0.258 and an average rank of 3.9.
+Table~\ref{tab:misssing-value-init-1} shows the effect of four missing value initialization approaches on five data sets across all imputation methods.
+Table~\ref{tab:misssing-value-init-3} presents an imputation method-specific selection of the best initialization method and corresponding scores.

+The median initialization achieves the best average rank (2.1) for one (DACMI) out of five data sets with an average NRMSD score of 0.351 (0.17).
+Table~\ref{tab:misssing-value-init-3} shows that the NAOMI and MICE methods yield substantially worse imputation accuracy.
+Therefore, excluding NAOMI and MICE, piece-wise initialization ranks as the best initialization method for the DACMI data set with an average NRMSD score of 0.241 (0.02) and an average rank of 1.2.
+The exclusion of the NAOMI and MICE methods turns median initialization into the worst approach, with an average NRMSD score of 0.258 (0.04) and an average rank of 3.9.

-Mean initialization works the best for the sepsis (NRMSD: 0.230, average rank: 1.6) and hypotension (NRMSD: 0.190, average rank: 1.5) data sets.
+Table~\ref{tab:misssing-value-init-1} shows that the mean initialization performs the best for the sepsis (NRMSD: 0.233 (0.03), average rank: 1.6) and hypotension (NRMSD: 0.211 (0.06), average rank: 1.5) data sets.
 These two data sets are synthetically generated at regular time intervals with relatively shorter time series than the other three.
 The sepsis and hypotension data sets have only 20 and 48 time points for all samples.
 In contrast to three other data sets, these factors may be important to consider mean initialization over the approaches.
-The original 1000-time steps of the IEEEPPG data set are truncated to 50-time steps for experimental purposes.
-Table~\ref{tab:misssing-value-init-1} shows that the piece-wise interpolation substantially outperforms all other initialization approaches (NRMSD: 0.105, average rank: 1.0).
-Similarly, the heartbeat data set has a long time series (405-time steps), which is truncated to 50-time steps similar to the IEEEPPG data set.
-Although delta is the best initialization approach for this data set (NRMSD: 0.183, average rank: 2.2), the difference in improvement over other methods (mean, median, and piece-wise) is insignificant.
-Excluding the NAOMI results, piece-wise initialization ranks the best for the heartbeat data set with an average NRMSD of 0.165 and an average rank of 1.8.
+Table~\ref{tab:misssing-value-init-1} shows that the piece-wise interpolation substantially outperforms all other initialization approaches for the IEEEPPG data set (NRMSD: 0.219 (0.29), average rank: 1.0).
+Similarly, the heartbeat data set with a long time series (405-time steps) is truncated to 50-time steps, similar to the IEEEPPG data set.
+Although delta is the best initialization approach for this data set (NRMSD: 0.204 (0.06), average rank: 2.2), the difference in improvement over other methods (mean, median, and piece-wise) is insignificant.
+Excluding the NAOMI and MICE results, piece-wise initialization ranks the best for the heartbeat data set with an average NRMSD of 0.165 (0.02) and an average rank of 1.8.
+No initialization method is statistically superior to other methods except for the IEEEPPG data set.
+The IEEEPPG data set shows that the piece-wise initialization is significantly better than mean, median, and delta initialization (p$<0.05$).
+We also observe that delta initialization is significantly better than median initialization.